 Load Testing Examples

-- High File Download Requests: Testing how the server handles many users downloading large files at the same time to check bandwidth and response speed.
+- Heavy File Downloads: Test how servers handle multiple users downloading large files simultaneously.
+This helps check bandwidth capacity and server response speed.

-- Collaboration Tools with Multiple Users: Assessing the responsiveness of real-time collaboration tools when many users edit, comment, or upload files simultaneously.
+- Real-Time Collaboration Tools: Check responsiveness when multiple users edit, comment, or upload files in a shared workspace.

 Metrics used in Load Testing